Sun Chunlan: Tianjin

+United Front Work Department

-After the investigation and dismissal of former Hu Jintao aide Ling Jihua as head of the Communist Party's United Front Work Department, Sun was named as head of the department on December 31, 2014.
+After the investigation and dismissal of former Hu Jintao aide Ling Jihua as head of the United Front Work Department, Sun was named as head of the department on December 31, 2014.
 Sun was the first United Front chief to hold a concurrent Politburo seat since Ding Guangen.
 Her post in Tianjin was succeeded on an interim basis by Mayor Huang Xingguo.
 Since Sun ascended to the United Front chief position, Xi Jinping has taken on a new datongzhan (大统战) strategy for United Front work, expanding the scope of the United Front Work Department.
 In 2015, Wang Zhengwei, Vice-Chairman of the Chinese People's Political Consultative Conference, was named deputy head of the department, assisting Sun, creating a unique situation where two of the top leaders of the United Front were held by "deputy national leader" ranked figures.

-In March 2018, Sun was appointed as the Vice Premier of the People's Republic of China.

 Sun is a member of the 19th Politburo of the Chinese Communist Party.
-She was also an alternate member of the 15th and 16th Central Committees of the Chinese Communist Party, and a full member of the 17th, 18th and 19th Central Committees.
+She was also an alternate of the 15th and 16th Central Committees of the Chinese Communist Party, and a full member of the 17th, 18th and 19th Central Committees.

+Vice Premier

+In October 2017, after the 19th Party Congress, Sun was reappointed as a member of the Politburo.
+In March 2018, Sun was appointed as the Vice Premier of China.

 She was awarded the Gold Olympic Order after the 2022 Winter Olympics for her responsibility for the anti-COVID management of the Olympic Winter Games.
+According to The New York Times, Sun Chunlan become a target of Chinese netizens expressing their anger towards the Zero-COVID policy.

+Sun Chunlan retired from Politburo after 20th Party Congress, and as Vice Premier in March 2023.

+Post-retirement

-In 2022, Sun Chunlan was selected as one of the Time 100.
+On 9 November 2023, Sun Chunlan became the president of the International Confucian Association.